-Now, with the implementation of LEDs in conjunction with solar power, fixture options are changing dramatically.
-Instead of just seeing the standard Cobrahead style fixture, a more decorative line is now available.
+Now, with the implementation of LEDs that provide many more lumens per watt and having great efficiencies, in conjunction with solar power, fixture options are changing dramatically.
+Instead of just seeing the standard Cobrahead or utility style fixture, a more decorative line is now available.

-The LEDs can have multiple lighting patters for different lighting needs such as round for larger areas to thin and wide for two lane roadways.
+The LEDs can have multiple distribution patters for different lighting needs such as round for larger areas to thin and wide for two lane roadways.
 Most LED fixtures are also dark sky compliant keeping from additional light pollution falling on surrounding areas.

 Since LED fixtures use less power, the solar that is needed to power the fixtures is less.
 And since the fixtures are brighter with a larger lighting pattern, the number of fixtures required for an application is less.
 This lowers the cost of the overall project and provides an even faster payback period for going solar.